The Style Council: Our Favourite Shop (1985)

-Further albums
+The Cost of Loving (1986–1987)

-Following the live album Home and Abroad in 1986 the band released their third studio album The Cost of Loving to mixed reviews in 1987.
+Following the live album Home and Abroad and video Showbiz, and the inclusion of the song "Have You Ever Had It Blue" on the soundtrack of the film Absolute Beginners in 1986, the band released their third studio album The Cost of Loving to mixed reviews in 1987.
 It reached number 2 on the UK Albums Chart.
-The single from the album, "It Didn't Matter" reached number 9 on the singles chart.
+The first single from the album, "It Didn't Matter", reached number 9 on the singles chart.

 The Cost of Loving saw the group concentrating on the R&B styles that had been growing in America during the eighties.
 Its urban contemporary feel was a jolt to listeners who had grown accustomed to the continental mix of soul music, jazz, and European folk styles that the band had displayed on their previous two studio albums.
 United States label Geffen Records heard the tracks and promptly dropped the Style Council from their roster.
 Socially conscious soul music pioneer Curtis Mayfield was asked to mix some of the material on the album, which displays hints of being influenced by house music and the Jimmy Jam and Terry Lewis sound.
-Tracks from the album were included in a 37-minute film, Jerusalem, about the band.
+Tracks from the album were included in a poorly-received 37-minute film, Jerusalem, which the band showed at concerts during that year.

-Commercial and critical decline

-From this point the band however started to experience a critical and commercial decline.
-The 1987 single "Waiting" was the first of the band's singles that failed to reach the UK top 40.
-In 1988 Confessions of a Pop Group became the first of their albums that failed to reach the top 10.
+From this point, the band experienced a critical and commercial decline.
+"Waiting", the second single from The Cost of Loving, was the first of the band's singles that failed to reach the UK Top 40.
+The follow-up non-album single "Wanted" did better, reaching number 20, though it only spent a short time on the charts.

+Confessions of a Pop Group and split (1988–1989)

+In 1988, the ambitious Confessions of a Pop Group became the first of their albums that failed to reach the Top 10.
 It entered the albums chart at number 15 and dropped out of the chart a few weeks later.
-The singles "Life at a Top People's Health Farm" and "How She Threw It All Away" also made brief chart appearances, peaking at number 28 and 41, respectively.
+The singles "Life at a Top People's Health Farm" and "How She Threw It All Away" also only made brief chart appearances, peaking at number 28 and 41, respectively.